-- 19.1 Jail Transition Services are to be provided within the identified resources in Exhibit A. - 19.2 The Contractor shall coordinate with local law enforcement and jail personnel. - 19.3 The Contractor must identify and provide transition services to persons with mental illness to expedite and facilitate their return to the community. - 19.4 The Contractor shall accept referrals for intake of persons who are not enrolled in community mental health services but who meet priority populations as defined in Chapter 71.24 RCW.
-The Contractor must conduct mental health intake assessments for these persons and when appropriate provide transition services prior to their release from jail. - 19.5 The Contractor shall assist Individuals with mental illness in completing and submitting an application for medical assistance prior to release from jail. - 19.6 Pre-release services shall include: - 19.6.1 Mental health screening for Individuals who display behavior consistent with a need for such screening or who have been referred by jail staff, or officers of the court. - 19.6.2 Mental health intake assessments for persons identified during the mental health screening as a member of apriority population. - 19.6.3 Facilitation of expedited medical and financial eligibility determination with the goal of immediate access to benefits upon release from incarceration. - 19.6.4 Other prudent pre-release and pre-trial case management and transition planning. - 19.6.5 Direct mental health services to Individuals who are in jails that have no mental health staff. - 19.6.6 Post-release outreach to ensure follow-up for mental health and other services (e.g. substance abuse) to stabilize Individuals in the community. - 19.6.7 If the Contractor has provided the jail services in this section the Contractor may also use the Jail Coordination Services funds, if sufficient, to facilitate any of the following: - 19.6.7.1 Daily cross-reference between new booking and the Data Store to identify newly booked persons. - 19.6.7.2 Develop individual alternative service plans (alternative to the jail) for submission to the courts. - 19.6.7.3 Inter-local Agreements with juvenile detention facilities. - 19.6.7.4 Provide up to a seven (7) day supply of medications for the treatment of mental health symptoms following the release from jail. - 19.6.7.5 Training to local law enforcement and jail services personnel.
+- 19.1 Jail Transition Services are to be provided within the identified resources in Exhibit A. - 19.2 The Contractor shall coordinate with local law enforcement, courts and jail personnel to they meet the needs of Individuals detained in city, county, tribal, and regional jails. - 19.3 The Contractor must identify and provide transition services to persons with mental illness and/or co-occurring disorders to expedite and facilitate their return to the community. - 19.4 The Contractor shall accept referrals for intake of persons who are not enrolled in community mental health services but who meet priority populations as defined in Chapter 71.24 RCW.
+The Contractor must conduct mental health intake assessments for these persons and when appropriate provide transition services prior to their release from jail. - 19.5 The Contractor shall assist Individuals with mental illness in completing and submitting an application for medical assistance prior to release from jail. - 19.6 The Contractor shall assist Individuals with mental illness and/or co-occurring disorders with the coordination of the re-activation of Medicaid benefits if those benefits were suspended while the Individual was incarcerated, which may involve coordinating the submission of prior-authorization with the managed care organizations.

+19.7 Pre-release services shall include:

+- 19.7.1 Mental health and Substance Use Disorder (SUD) screening for Individuals who display behavior consistent with a need for such screening who submit a Hail Kite requesting services, or have been referred by jail staff, or officers of the court. - 19.7.2 Mental health intake assessments for persons identified during the mental health screening as a member of apriority population. - 19.7.3 Facilitation of expedited medical and financial eligibility determination with the goal of immediate access to benefits upon release from incarceration. - 19.7.4 Other prudent pre-release and pre-trial case management and transition planning. - 19.7.5 Direct mental health or SUD services to Individuals who are in jails that have no mental health staff working in the jail providing services. - 19.7.6 Post-release outreach to ensure follow-up for mental health and other services (e.g. SUD) to stabilize Individuals in the community. - 19.7.7 If the Contractor has provided the jail services in this section the Contractor may also use the Jail Coordination Services funds, if sufficient, to facilitate any of the following: - 19.7.7.1 Daily cross-reference between new booking and the Data Store to identify newly booked persons.

+- 19.7.7.2 Develop individual alternative service plans (alternative to the jail) for submission to the courts.
+Plans will incorporate evidence-based risk assessment screening tools. - 19.7.7.3 Inter-local Agreements with juvenile detention facilities. - 19.7.7.4 Provide up to a seven (7) day supply of medications for the treatment of mental health symptoms following the release from jail. - 19.7.7.5 Training to local law enforcement and jail services personnel regarding deescalation, crisis intervention, and similar training topics.